rcazzara/seldovia/_people/Logger_Jack_Hopkins_Plumas_County.md

 when our Dad came over to stand between us, putting his powerful arms around our shoulders saying, "What do you boys see out there?"
 We replied, "Nothing, it is too dark to see anything."
-Expressing his work ethic our father said, "That’s right boys, and this is how it’s going to look when we stop working tonight.
-Let’s get this show rolling.
-We didn’t come up here to pick daisies."
+Expressing his work ethic our father said, "Thatâ€™s right boys, and this is how itâ€™s going to look when we stop working tonight.
+Letâ€™s get this show rolling.
+We didnâ€™t come up here to pick daisies."

 With the customary highball sign, cries of "Let her rip\!" and "Go ahead on her\!" were heard as loggers headed into the woods and Cat skinners revved up their engines.
-All of these phrases and hand gestures meaning, "Let’s get to work\!"
+All of these phrases and hand gestures meaning, "Letâ€™s get to work\!"
 Loggers scattered to their tasks amid the sounds of chainsaws, heavy machinery, the clatter of steel Cat tracks, stirred up dust, and in the distance the sound of big timber crashing to the earth.